rxdu/quickviz/README.md

 ![GitHub Workflow Status](https://github.com/rxdu/quickviz/workflows/default/badge.svg)

-This repository provides a C++ framework for creating data visualization and basic GUI for robotics applications.
-The core of the framework is a library named "imview". imview is designed to be flexible and lightweight.
+This repository provides a collection of C++ libraries for creating data visualization and basic UI applications, primarily focused on use cases in robotics.

+The core component of this codebase is a library called "imview", which is designed to be both flexible and lightweight:

-* For data visualization, imview provides a set of API functions to easily plot 2D time-series data, draw 2D primitives and render 3D objects.
-It can be used to visualize data in real-time.
+* For data visualization, imview provides a set of API functions to easily plot 2D time-series data, draw 2D primitives and render 3D objects in real-time.
-* For GUI applications, imview provides automatic layout management and commonly used UI widgets such as buttons, sliders, and text boxes.
+* For UI design, imview includes automatic layout management and widgets such as buttons, sliders, and text boxes.

-An app named "quickviz" is provided with commonly used data visualization functions (to support development of [libxmotion](https://github.com/rxdu/libxmotion)).
-It also serves as an example of how to use the imview library.
-Design of imview is documented in [docs/imview_design.md](docs/imview_design.md).
+The design of imview is documented in [docs/imview_design.md](docs/imview_design.md).
 If you are interested in using the imview library in your own project, it's recommended to read this design document first.
+Additionally, an app named "quickviz" is included with commonly used data visualization functions (to support development of [libxmotion](https://github.com/rxdu/libxmotion)).
+It also serves as an example to demonstrate the usage of the imview library.

 ## Build

+### Linux

 The code in this repository should build on any recent linux distributions with a compiler supporting C++11/14/17.
 Note that the yoga library for layout management requires certain C++20 features, and you will need to disable automatic